hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 - recipient: give you the username Steem of the recipient
 - amountSTEEMSBD: give you the amount of STEEM or SBD sent (ie. "10.000 STEEM" or "10.000 SBD")

+## 4. Check type of signature for custom_json operation
+When a transaction is sent via a custom_json operation you can access to the following variable via the payload:

+- isSignedWithActiveKey: true if the custom_json was signed with the active key of the account, false otherwise